 The Act provided the structure and framework for CAO that continues to be relevant today.

 Role of CAO and Optometrists

-The Canadian Association of Optometrists (CAO) is the national voice of optometry in Canada, representing 85% of doctors of optometry (ODs).
+The Canadian Association of Optometrists (CAO) is the national voice of optometry in Canada, representing 85% of optometrists.
 Founded in 1941 and formally incorporated in 1948, the CAO works with its 10 provincial member associations within a federated framework.

 The CAO is dedicated to collaboratively advancing the highest standard of primary eye care through the promotion of optimal vision and eye health, in partnership with all Canadians.

 Doctors of Optometry are independent primary health care providers and represent the front line of vision health.
-The eye health and good vision of the public are the prime responsibilities of Canada’s Doctors of Optometry, who:
+The eye health and good vision of the public are the prime responsibilities of Canada’s optometrists, who:

 Optometry is a regulated profession.
-A Doctor of Optometry completes a Bachelor of Science degree or higher, followed by a four year Doctor of Optometry degree from an accredited university’s school of optometry.
-Each year, approximately 130 new ODs graduate from the two Canadian schools of optometry (University of Waterloo and Université de Montréal).
-In addition, there are Canadian graduates from US schools of optometry who return to Canada to practice and internationally trained ODs.
+Optometrists complete a Bachelor of Science degree or higher, followed by a four year Doctor of Optometry degree from an accredited university’s school of optometry.
+Each year, approximately 130 new optometrists graduate from the two Canadian schools of optometry (University of Waterloo and Université de Montréal).
+In addition, there are Canadian graduates from US schools of optometry who return to Canada to practice and internationally trained optometrists.

 Upon completion of the optometry degree, the graduate is required to satisfy provincial licensing requirements in the province or territory in which they intend to practice.
-This process includes a national examination administered by the Canadian Examiners in Optometry (CEO).
+This process includes a national examination administered by the Optometry Examining Board of Canada (OEBC).
 Licensure by the provincial or territorial governing body is required.
 These requirements ensure the public receives the highest standards of optometric care.